Shawn Hill: Chicago White Sox

 On June 11, 2014, the Blue Jays traded Hill to the Chicago White Sox, and he was assigned to the Triple A Charlotte Knights.
 He was released by the Knights on August 10.

-2nd Stint With Detroit
+Detroit Tigers (second stint)

-In an effort to bolster their minor league rotation with the Triple-A Toledo Mud Hens, Detroit signed Hill to a minor league deal on August 12, 2014.
+On August 12, 2014, Hill signed a minor league contract with the Detroit Tigers.
+He became a free agent following the season on November 2.

-York Revolution
+York Revolution (third stint)

-Hill signed with the York Revolution of the Atlantic League of Professional Baseball for the 2015 season.
-He became a free agent after the 2015 season.
+On April 3, 2015, Hill signed with the York Revolution of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 17 starts 82.2 innings he went 3-8 with a 4.46 ERA and 61 strikeouts.

 Scouting report

 Hill is a sinker/slider pitcher, when healthy posts groundball rates of over 50%.

 Personal life

 He is married to the former Ashley Jenne of Melbourne, Florida.
 He and his wife reside in Viera, Florida in the off-season.
 He and Ashley have 2 daughters and a son.